-R|H provides housing, food, healthcare, therapy, education and job skill training without charge, to adult women and minor girl survivors of human trafficking.
+R|H provides housing, food, healthcare, therapy, education, emotional and spiritual counseling, and job skill training without charge, without discrimination, to adult women and minor girl survivors of human trafficking.

 R|H endeavors to heal adult women and minor girl survivors of human trafficking, and in the process restore their

-- FAITH in mankind,
+- FAITH in mankind and God

-- Their HOPE for a better tomorrow, and
+- HOPE for a better tomorrow, and

 But the greatest of these is LOVE.